Facebook Dating arrives in the US amid privacy concerns

 Facebook Dating, a matchmaking service the company already offers in Brazil, Canada and 17 other countries, will arrive in the U.S. on Thursday.
 But after years of privacy missteps by the social network, will people trust it with their love lives?

+Although many features resemble what other matchmaking services offer, Facebook's version promises to be different, just as Tinder did before it with its swipe action and Bumble with its female-first messaging.
+Your Facebook Dating profile will be separate from your main one, but it will tap existing features such as events and groups, as well as your network of friends to identify "secret crushes."

-The mobile-only feature is part of Facebook's ongoing attempt to reach into all aspects of human existence.
-Tinder and other apps already use Facebook's data to suggest matches and let people log in using their Facebook accounts.
-Facebook Dating, while being free to use and free of ads, can still help Facebook make money if it keeps people glued to its other services longer.
+Facebook Dating, a mobile-only service that's free to use and free of ads, can still help Facebook make money if it keeps people glued to its other services longer.

 That's if users can get over concerns about privacy.